-Projects funded through the three other categories will be approved prior to the beginning of FY 2015.
+Projects funded through the three other categories will be approved prior to the beginning of FY 2015each fiscal year.
 Amendments can be made in the interim as needed:

 Transit - Transit agencies will submit projects to the LPA.
 The TC will make a recommendation and the MPO Board will approve the projects.